 At the United States Mint in Philadelphia, visitors literally see money made before their eyes.
 Learn the story behind United States currency, and get a glimpse of the original coining press used in 1792.
 Watch the actual production process as coils of copper and nickel are unwound, pressed and turned into the coins America uses every day.

-Byers’ Choice Carolers - Philadelphia and the Countryside
+Byers’ Choice® Ltd. Carolers - Philadelphia and the Countryside

-The Byers’ Choice factory is the home of the handcrafted Carolers® figurine collectibles.
-See a team of 180 artisans all designing the caroler figures with their heads raised in song.
-With a visit to the factory, visitors can stroll down a life-sized London street (often the setting for many of the carolers), watch skilled artisans from the observation deck, and have the opportunity to purchase exclusive carolers available only on site.
+The Byers’ Choice® Ltd. factory is the home of the handcrafted Carolers® figurine collectibles.
+See a team of 100 skilled artisans designing the caroler figures with their heads raised in song.
+With a visit to the factory, visitors can stroll down a life-sized London street (often the setting for many of the carolers), watch skilled artisans from the observation deck, and have the opportunity to purchase exclusive Carolers® available only on site.

-Daffin's Candies, otherwise known as the “chocolate kingdom,” has been making delectable chocolate treats for nearly 100 years.
-With an 11,000 square foot store filled with candies and gifts, the company prides itself as having the world’s largest chocolate store.
-Now fans of Daffin’s can even visit during seasonal production hours for a peek at how the gourmet treats are made.
+Daffin's Candies, otherwise known as the “chocolate kingdom,” has been making delectable chocolate treats for more than 100 years.
+With a 20,000 square foot store filled with candies and gifts, the company prides itself as having the world’s largest chocolate store.
+Fans of Daffin’s can visit during seasonal production hours for a peek at how the gourmet treats are made.
 During the tour guests will witness a unique collection of handcrafted chocolate come to life and feel their taste buds swell at the sight (and taste!) of this sweet tour.

-This tasty tour begins with a brief history of the Herr’s tradition and then continues with an interactive tour of the production process.
-As visitors tour the plant they learn little-known facts about their favorite snacks, like what makes a perfect potato chip, how pretzels turn brown and even how tortilla chips get their delicious flavor.
-Don’t forget to save room for a stop at the Herr’s snack bar at the end of the tour.
+This tasty tour begins with a brief history of the Herr’s® tradition then continues with a tasty education on how Herr’s® makes its products.
+As visitors tour the plant they learn little-known facts about their favorite snacks, like what makes a great chipping potato and how tortilla chips get their seasoning.
+Don’t forget to save room for a stop at the Herr’s® snack bar at the end of the tour.